-Credit enhancement for the class A notes, totalling 4.5%, will be provided by the subordinated class B notes 2.8% and the reserve fund (1.7%).
-Credit enhancement for the class B notes, totalling 1.7%, will be provided by the reserve fund.
+Credit enhancement for the Class A notes, totalling 4%, will be provided by the subordinated Class B notes (2.5%) and the line of credit (1.5%).
+Credit enhancement for the Class B notes, totalling 1.5%, will be provided by the line of credit.

-The reserve fund will initially amount to 1.7% of the original note balance, funded by a subordinated loan provided by LC.
-The size of the reserve fund will always be equal to the lower of the initial reserve fund or 3% of the outstanding balance of the mortgages, with a floor level of 0.75% of the original note balance.
+The line of creditwill initially amount to 1.5% of the original note balance, funded by a subordinated loan provided by LC.
+The size of the line of creditwill always be equal to the lower of the initial line of creditor 3% of the outstanding balance of the mortgages, with a floor level of 0.5% of the original note balance.

-Once the reserve fund has started amortising, it will be the minimum of:
+Once the line of credithas started amortising, it will be the minimum of:

-- 1.7% of the initial mortgage loan participations, plus 50% of the balance of mortgages more than 90 days in arrears; and - 3% of the outstanding balance of the mortgages plus 50% of the balance of mortgages more than 90 days in arrears.
+- 1.5% of the initial mortgage loan participations, and - 3% of the outstanding balance of the mortgages plus 50% of the balance of mortgages more than 90 days in arrears.